Need help dealing with violent or distressing online content? Learn more

 • Block your child from accessing specific websites, apps or functions (like using a device’s camera, or the ability to buy things).

-• Filter different kinds of content — such as ‘adult’ or sexual content, content that may promote self-harm, eating disorders, violence, drugs, gambling, racism and terrorism.
+• Filter different kinds of content — such as ‘adult’ or sexual content, social media pages and pages with content that may promote self-harm, eating disorders, violence, drugs, gambling, racism and terrorism.

 • Allow you to monitor your child’s use of connected devices, with reports on the sites they visit and the apps they use, how often and for how long.